Close

 Good Boy by Jennifer Finney Boylan

-opens in a new windowPlaceholder of -14“Memoirs have brought me a lot of comfort while staying at home, and one in particular that I’ve loved is Good Boy by Jennifer Finney Boylan.
+Place holder of - 7“Memoirs have brought me a lot of comfort while staying at home, and one in particular that I’ve loved is Good Boy by Jennifer Finney Boylan.
 It’s a must-read for any dog lovers out there!
 Jennifer has written a number of novels and memoirs, and this one is structured around the pivotal moments of her life and the seven dogs she had at each moment.
 Life is full of transformations and changes, and this book documents how Jennifer’s dogs accompanied her through some of her biggest changes in life as a transgender woman.
 This book is the perfect encapsulation of how dogs can show us unconditional love and help us learn how to better love ourselves.
 Engaging, full of heart, and relatable to all readers, this book is the literary embodiment of snuggling with your beloved pup.”

 Sarah Pannenberg, Digital Marketing Coordinator